Comprehensive Guide to Hit and Run Accidents in Australia

 When the Other Party Leaves or Refuses to Provide Details

-If the other party involved in the accident flees the scene or refuses to provide their details:
+If the other party involved in the accident flees the scene or refuses to provide their details, this is what it entails:

 • The accident now involves an ‘unidentified driver’